 The ‘Sustainable Outdoor Learning in Devon’ group (SOLID)

 Education for Sustainability has a long heritage in Devon with the establishment of a Devon Education for Sustainability Working Group (DESWG) over 25 years ago.
 SOLID continues this work through a large and diverse network of practitioners, from local government, schools, further and higher education institutions, NGOs to local communities.
 All are committed to developing environmental awareness, stewardship and learning for sustainability within the formal and informal education sectors.
 The group meets regularly at venues around the county to share good practice and work on joint projects.
-If you would like to find out more about joining in and attending meetings, please do get involved by emailing the Chair David Weatherly.
+If you would like to find out more about joining in and attending meetings, please do get involved by emailing the Chair Lucy Mottram.

 11th September 2020 Minutes from meeting